How to implement queue processing with Bull in NestJS?

 constructor(@InjectQueue('email') private emailQueue: Queue) {}

-async sendWelcomeEmail(userId: string, email: string) {
+async sendWelcome(email: string) {

-await this.emailQueue.add('welcome', {
+await this.emailQueue.add('welcome', { email });

 }

-async sendBulkEmails(users: { email: string; data: any }[]) {
+async sendBulk(users: { email: string }[]) {

-const jobs = users.map((user) => ({
+const jobs = users.map((u) => ({ name: 'bulk', data: u }));

 await this.emailQueue.addBulk(jobs);